What Is Electrical Conductivity?

 What temperature should the growing room be?

-While the lights are on temperatures should be maintained between 22 and 28 degrees.
-When the lights are off temperatures are permitted to drop by 5 degrees or so.
 It is best to avoid large temperature fluctuations in the growing space at all times.
 If temperatures fall outside the optimum range for too long development can be significantly stifled or worse.
-Your main tool for regulating temperature and humidity in the grow room will be a quality exhaust fan.

 How much ventilation is necessary?

-The main purpose of ventilation in a grow room is to expel hot and humid air and to replenish CO2.
-Finding the perfect balance between optimum temperature, humidity and CO2 can be tricky and thus investing in the right gear from the start is important.
 A good quality variable speed extractor fan will serve you well.
 As a general rule, you want an extractor fan that can complete a total exchange of vapour within the grow room every 1 – 3 minutes.

-Should I use EC & PG meters?
+Should I use EC & PH meters?

 What size reservoir should i run?